NorESMhub/NorESM/doc/data/cmip6_data.rst

    /projects/NS9034K/CMIP6/

-The is the same data that you can access through the ESGF.
+This is the same data that you can access through the ESGF.
 Note data is organized by the different contributions/MIPs.
 The DECK and historical simulations are located under "CMIP".

 **NIRD users that are members of NS9252K (NFR storage project for KeyCLIM) can access CMOR-ized CMIP6 data from multiple models under**::

    /projects/NS9252K/CMIP6/

 Note this data has a different structure than the data residing in /projects/NS9034K/CMIP6/.
-If you want to make a request for data to more data to be downloaded to this folder, contact jang@met.no.
+If you want to make a request for data or for more data to be downloaded to this folder, contact jang@met.no.
 If you are a NIRD user, but not a member of this project and would like to request access, contact michaels@met.no.

 **NIRD users that are members of NS9252 (NFR storage project for INES) can access most of the raw (non-CMOR-ized) model data under**::